Representation Learning for Event-based Visuomotor Policies: Results and Discussion

-\emph{Generalization}: This context capturing ability also extends to unseen environments.
+\emph{Generalization}: This context capturing ability also extends to unseen appearances of obstacles, highlighting the advantages of using low-level event data.
 In \autoref{fig:evae_generalize}, we show samples of an eVAE trained on the \emph{poles} data trying to decode data from the \emph{cones} environment, and vice versa.
 Main environmental features (location of object, polarities etc.) are still captured by the latent vector, while the decoded image maps to the objects the eVAE has seen during training.
-This creates a degree of robustness in the eVAE for reactive navigation, where it is able to understand the existence/motion of an object regardless of its shape, texture etc. We also observe that disentanglement to a certain degree automatically arises within the latent variables (\autoref{fig:evae_latent} shows the features captured by individual latent variables on the \textit{cones} environment), which is beneficial when learning navigation policies, and can allow for attention over the perceived features.
+This creates a degree of robustness in the eVAE specifically for reactive navigation: where the goal is to avoid obstacles no matter what their shape/appearance is.
+We show in the later sections that this allows policies to work on radically different obstacle appearances without needing to retrain the policy.

-\emph{Smoothness of latent space}: Lastly, smoothness of the state space is a desirable property when attempting to learn a control policy.
-As the eVAE combines the inherent manifold smoothness advantage of VAEs with high frequency input data, we observe that the smoothness automatically arises within the latent space as similar environmental factors map to the same latent variable values.
+\emph{Smoothness of latent space}: As the eVAE combines the inherent manifold smoothness advantage of VAEs with high frequency input data, we observe that the smoothness automatically arises within the latent space as similar environmental factors map to the same latent variable values.
 We show an example in \autoref{fig:evae_smooth} where we take a representation trained on the \textit{gates} environment, which contains a set of drone racing gates, and observe the latent vectors when a drone navigates through the gates while collecting event observations.
-As the drone executes this set of actions, we see that the eVAE-encoded representation also takes a continuous, well structured trajectory in the latent space.
+As the drone executes this set of actions, we see that the eVAE-encoded representation also shows a certain amount of structure.
 This way, state information from event data can potentially be projected into an approximately locally linear latent space, which has been shown to benefit high speed optimal control \cite{watter2015embed}.